Why the UK is seeing an increase in ladybirds as swarm stops play at Lord’s

 “People are reporting many sightings to the UK Ladybird Survey through iRecord, which is fantastic.

-Speaking after the first day of the third test, England’s vice-captain Ollie Pope called it a first in the sport
+Speaking after the first day of the third Test in London, England’s vice-captain Ollie Pope called it a first in the sport

 “I’ve never seen that, no,” he said.
 “That’s a first that the crowd have got that today.”

-“Ladybirds eat aphids, and an abundance of aphids mean ladybirds have a lot to eat.
+“Ladybirds eat aphids, and an abundance of aphids means ladybirds have a lot to eat.

 “People should learn to love the ladybirds.
 They are effective predators of aphids, which can be a major pest of many plant species.